lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) Keep an eye on    time | **Themes from the team vision to be highlighted.** | **Team Data related questions to Prioritize with the Team.**
    |  |  |

-   - What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
-What column shows you the (EBP Template) session number that the patient is on.
-   - What **viz** tab would you use to see what the most common service encounters or visits are?
-   - Are there services that have been **increasing over time?**
-   - Are there services that have been **decreasing over time?**
+_**Tips & Tricks**_
+  - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary to help providers better understand the characteristics of the patient population.
+  - Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
+If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.
+  - If you do not see something that you would expect or previously saw, check to see if a filter is applied.
+      - Click on the funnel icon in the top upper right.
+Filters are active if it says "Filters and slicers affecting this visual."

-   - With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.
+## With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

 **That's it for *Modeling to Learn* how to check our patient data and team trends.
 Next is our Done/Do review.**